trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 Use the procedure ``system.migrate`` to move a table from the Hive format to the Iceberg format, loaded with the source’s data files.
 Table schema, partitioning, properties, and location are copied from the source table.
+A bucketed Hive table will be migrated as a non-bucketed Iceberg table.
 The data files in the Hive table must use the Parquet, ORC, or Avro file format.

 The procedure must be called for a specific catalog ``example`` with the relevant schema and table names supplied with the required parameters